tidymodels/textrecipes/tests/testthat/_snaps/pos_filter.md

     Condition
       Error in `step_pos_filter()`:
       Caused by error in `bake()`:
-      ! `text` doesn't have a pos attribute.
-Make sure the tokenization step includes part of speech tagging.
+      ! `text` doesn't have a pos attribute. i Make sure the tokenization step includes part of speech tagging.

 # bake method errors when needed non-standard role columns are missing